 Before launching PAVE with Alina, Sascha served most recently as the Executive Vice President of Resnicow + Associates (R+A), where he worked for more than 13 years on client projects, new business development, and agency operations.
 At R+A, Sascha’s projects included: strategic planning and communications for the Association of Art Museum Directors (AAMD); communications and media relations campaigns for institutions such as the Minneapolis Institute of Arts, the Pulitzer Foundation for the Arts in St. Louis, the Worcester Art Museum, the Cleveland Museum of Art, the Bowdoin College Museum of Art, and the Wadsworth Atheneum, among many others; management of the national tour and communications campaign for the National Baseball Hall of Fame and Museum’s traveling exhibition Baseball As America; and on a variety of sponsorship programs supported by the AT&T Foundation and Ford Motor Company.

 Prior to joining R+A, Sascha worked as a Technology and Knowledge Management Analyst and Project Manager for KPMG LLP and subsequently for KPMG Consulting, Inc., the technology consulting company.
 Sascha has also worked as a curatorial assistant at The Jewish Museum in New York, and for the Blum-Kovler Foundation in Washington, DC.
-Sascha received his B.A. from Hampshire College in Amherst, MA, and currently serves on the College’s Board of Trustees.
+Sascha received his B.A. from Hampshire College in Amherst, MA.

 Alina Sumajin is co-founder and principal of PAVE Communications & Consulting.
 With 10 years of experience in cultural communications, Alina has developed an extensive network of media and professional relationships that bridge the realms of visual and performing arts, design, and architecture.
 Alina takes a nuanced approach to communications strategy, focusing on the layering of information and brand messages to engage and entice a diverse range of audiences.
 Her ability to connect ideas with the individuals to whom they have will have the most value has led to substantive successes for her clients.